The Art of

 The Malay Pillar

-- • Importance of religion (Islam)
+- • The importance of religion (Islam)

 - • Extreme politeness (Adab)

-- • Concept of community (Kampung)
+- • A strong sense of community (Kampung)

 The Chinese Pillar